-- · being taught by experts in their field, in departments with well-established international reputations in teaching and research in information studies, history and Welsh history - benefitting from the Department's links with information- and history-rich institutions and cultural organisations - studying a degree accredited by CILIP: the library and information association.
+- being taught by experts in their field, in departments with well-established international reputations in teaching and research in information studies, history and Welsh history - benefitting from the Department's links with information- and history-rich institutions and cultural organisations - studying a degree accredited by CILIP: the library and information association.

 Studying an accredited degree is the best preparation for professional practice.
 Graduates of this course will not only be well prepared for starting out in careers in the heritage sector, including libraries and archives, but also in information-related roles in the business, cultural and the not-for-profit sectors.
-You will be in a good position to go on to further study, especially professionally accredited Masters qualifications in Information and Library Studies, Archive and Records Management or Digital Information and Media Management.
+You will be in a good position to go on to further study, especially our professionally accredited Masters qualifications in Information and Library Studies, or Archives and Records Management.